Flynn bombshells cast doubt on Mueller prosecutor Brandon Van Grack's compliance with court order

 The dispute over the government’s compliance with Sullivan’s standing order may bolster Flynn’s efforts to withdraw his plea or, ultimately, have the case dismissed due to government misconduct.

-Powell has stated that she expects more evidence to be produced soon.
+During the White House interview, Flynn told the agents "not really" when asked if he had sought to convince Kislyak not to escalate a brewing fight with the U.S. over sanctions imposed by the Obama administration, according to a FD-302 witness report prepared by the FBI that has been disputed by Flynn's defense team.
+Flynn also reportedly demurred when asked if he had asked Russia to veto a U.N.
+Security Council resolution that condemned Israel’s settlements in the West Bank, the FBI claimed.
+(The Obama administration abstained in that vote.)

+According to the FBI's 302, Flynn issued other apparently equivocal responses to FBI agents' questions, and at various points suggested that such conversations might have happened or that he could not recall them if they did.

 Meanwhile, Van Grack’s name has been absent from the government’s latest court filings and they have yet to respond to Flynn’s latest motion to dismiss.

 Fox News' Brooke Signman and David Spunt, as well as Wilson Miller and The Associated Press, contributed to this report.